EyadAbouKer/HEIC-Photo-Converter/README.md

-# HEIC to PNG Converter
+# HEIC Image Converter

-A simple and user-friendly Windows application to convert HEIC (High Efficiency Image Container) images to PNG format.
+A simple and user-friendly Windows application to convert HEIC (High Efficiency Image Container) images to PNG or JPEG format.

 ## 🎯 Quick Start